Amid68/arduino-piano/README.md

 - **Features**:
   - Written in embedded C for finer control over the hardware.
   - Uses AVR-specific libraries for serial communication, tone generation, and button handling.
-  - **Note**: Currently, the tone generation has a minor issue where the sound is not continuous due to a small delay in the main loop.
-This will be fixed in future updates.

 ---